MarioRomeroC/Mixclask/README.txt

 > ...
 The units in 'Column 2' are required because Skirt complains otherwise, and you do not need to normalize the distribution: Skirt does it for you.
-See https://skirt.ugent.be/skirt9/class_file_wavelength_distribution.html for more details
+See https://skirt.ugent.be/skirt9/class_file_wavelength_distribution.html for more details In any case, Skirt (and so Mixclask) launches photons as probabilities:
+> p(λ) = b*p_user + (1-b)*p_SED
+where p_user is the option you give in 'per_region' and p_SED is the SED luminosity you gave as input for per source region (stars, but also ISM regions that are done internally).
+See https://skirt.ugent.be/skirt9/class_source.html for more details.

 Finally, you also have 'Technical' options.
 The only one you have to touch is
 > 'cloudy_path':'/path/to/your/cloudy/exe'